KristupasJon/ModernShutdownScheduler-Win/README.md

 - Sun and moon animations based on the time of day
 - Cancel scheduled shutdowns with a single click
 - System log for tracking actions
+- **Adjustable window opacity**: Change the transparency of the app window to your preference.
+- **Time format selection**: Switch between 24-hour and 12-hour (AM/PM) time formats.

 ## Requirements
 - **Operating System**: Windows